rotundasoftware/backbone.viewOptions/README.md

 // Outputs "OK" to the console. myButtonView = new ButtonView( { "label" : "OK" } );

-// Another example showing default values and required options WidgetView = Backbone.View.extend( {
+// Another example showing default values and required options.
+WidgetView = Backbone.View.extend( {
 	options : [
 		{ "label" : "OK" },  // Use this object syntax to give an option a default value.